Naitreey/notes-and-knowledge/cs/javascript/language.rst

   * as type conversion function.

 - autoboxing (WTFJS_).
 Under certain conditions, primitive value will be automatically wrapped in its object equivalent.
-For example,
+These includes [SOJSAutobox]_

   * When accessing a primitive value's property.

   * When passed as ``this`` binding target.

 undefined
 ---------